Conures Lifespan – How Long Do These Birds Live?

 – Health Conditions

-Asides providing your conure a quality life, access to top-quality healthcare can increase its lifespan.
+Asides from providing your conure a quality life, access to top-quality healthcare can increase its lifespan.
 Hence, it needs an avian veterinary to perform regular checkups to detect and eliminate any disease still at its early stage.

 You can also discuss the bird’s annual behavior report with the veterinarian to know any unusual change that you might have previously ignored, thinking it’s just another of its tantrums.